A Nebraska lawmaker faces backlash for invoking a colleague's name in a graphic account of rape

 Halloran on Tuesday morning apologized for repeatedly saying “Sen. Cavanaugh” in his reading the night before, but insisted he was not referring to Machaela Cavanaugh.
 Instead, he said he sought the attention of Democratic state Sen. John Cavanaugh — Machaela Cavanaugh's brother who also serves in the Legislature.
 That explanation did little to temper the firestorm of criticism and calls for his resignation, including from at least one fellow Republican.

 Halloran's remarks drew an immediate emotional response from Machaela Cavanaugh, who was visibly shaking in the immediate aftermath of the Monday night session.
-That led Speaker of the Legislature Sen. John Arch to cut debate short and adjourn the chamber.
+That led Speaker of the Legislature Sen. John Arch to cut debate short and adjourn for the night.

+“That was beyond the pale,” Machaela Cavanaugh said through tears, noting that there were people in the chamber during Halloran's remarks who experienced sexual violence.
+“That was so out of line and unnecessary and disgusting to say my name over and over again like that.”

+She has often been at odds with Republicans in the Nebraska Legislature, a unique one-chamber statehouse that is officially nonpartisan.
+Last year, she led an epic filibuster of nearly every bill in the session — even ones she supported — to stymie a measure limiting gender-affirming care for minors.
+That measure was eventually combined with a 12-week abortion ban to create a hybrid bill that lawmakers passed.

 By Tuesday morning, video recordings of Halloran's speech had made the rounds on social media and a handful of protesters appeared outside Halloran's office before debate began Tuesday, calling for him to step down.